 A new study reveals that increasing CGG repeat length in the premutation range (55–200 repeats) doesn’t necessarily put one at increasing risk of psychiatric disorders — the relationship is more complex.

-The study by Danuta Z. Loesch, MD, PhD and colleagues represents a collaboration between medical centers and universities in Australia and the U.S. A total of 117 women aged 18-79 in Australia and 182 women aged 19-86 in the U.S. identified through their family trees participated in the study.
+The study, Psychological status in female carriers of premutation FMR1 allele showing a complex relationship with the size of CGG expansion↗, by Danuta Z. Loesch, MD, PhD, and colleagues, represents a collaboration between medical centers and universities in Australia and the U.S. A total of 117 women aged 18-79 in Australia and 182 women aged 19-86 in the U.S. identified through their family trees participated in the study.

 They found that increasing CGG repeat length was associated with lower scores (fewer symptoms), for most of the global and partial scores.
 Notably, there was not a steady downward trend with increasing CGG repeat length — the relationship was strongest for those with 80-100 CGG repeats.